-Many injured employees then are left unable to work and earn money to provide for their families and workers' comp is refusing to pay them.
-How do they support their family, feed their children, and pay the bills?
+Many injured employees are left unable to work and earn money to provide for their families.
+When workers' comp refuses to pay them, how do they support their family, feed their children, and pay the bills?
 That's where we come in.
-Framingham workers' compensation attorneys Joseph M. Mahaney and Charles S. Pappas have the litigation experience, legal knowledge and skills it takes to win a workers’ comp case in court and get injured employees the benefits they deserve and the best lump sum settlement possible.
+Framingham workers' compensation attorneys Joseph M. Mahaney and Charles S. Pappas have the litigation experience, legal knowledge and skills it takes to win a workers’ compensation case in court and get injured employees the benefits they deserve and the best lump sum settlement possible.

 We have helped clients that were hurt on the job get the workers' compensation benefits for:

 - Back and neck injuries.
 A blow to the neck or spine can have permanent effects on a worker’s ability to walk, drive, sit, stand, or even move without pain.
 A back injury can range from a pinched nerve or a slipped disc that causes chronic pain to a cervical spinal injury that results in permanent paralysis.

 - Serious falls.
 From head trauma to broken bones, a slip and fall accident at work can cause a wide range of problems.
 Falls from heights, such as staircases, elevators and escalators, scaffolding, cranes, or other platforms can cause serious—or even deadly—injuries.